xjwllmsx/postgres-arborfoods/README.md

-# Arbor Foods Trading Co. — SQL Data Analysis Project
+# Arbor Foods Trading Co.: SQL Data Analysis Project

 This project simulates data analysis for **Arbor Foods Trading Co.**, a fictional wholesale food distributor.
 The goal is to showcase SQL-based analytical workflows using **PostgreSQL**, including: